JohannesPfeifer/DSGE_mod/README.md

 "Solving dynamic general equilibrium models using a second-order approximation to the policy function", Journal of Economic Dynamics & Control, 28, pp. 755 – 775

+## Sims_2012

+Replicates the results for the basic RBC model presented in Eric R. Sims (2012): "New, Non-Invertibility, and Structural VARs", Advances in Econometrics, Volume 28, 81–135

+Requires the ABCD_test.m from the FV_et_al_2007-folder to be located in the same folder.